increase conversions on your website

 Remove Jargon

-For writing clear, user-friendly website content, Nielsen Norman Group explains how concise, scannable text improves readability and keeps visitors engaged.
+For writing clear, user-friendly website content, the Nielsen Norman Group explains how concise, scannable text improves readability and keeps visitors engaged.

 66